 Several of the Ultima games have a less-than-favorable ratio.
 While the eight "Companions of the Avatar" had a 4:4 ratio, the females generally had worse stats.
 (By design in Katrina's case, as Shepherds by design aren't supposed to excel.)
 The trio of Iolo, Dupre and Shamino (all male) also kept gaining prominence over other characters as the game went on.
 The eighth and ninth games even disallowed playing as a female main character!

 The Orc gender balance was also acknowledged in World of Warcraft in that the orcs actually were sexist.
 Despite being every bit as aggressive and strong as the men, women were denied combat roles.
 Thrall changed that between WC3 and WoW.
+(Then again, if you look at the "old" clans on Draenor in the Warlords of Draenor expansion, most of them do have female warriors, though at least the Bleeding Hollow don't.)

 Wild ARMs 1 and 3 both follow this trope.
 Each of the two games has one playable female character (teamed up with two or three males), though Cecilia and Virginia are each portrayed as the one calling the shots.
 Wild ARMs: Alter Code F, a remake of the first game, alleviated the gender issue by adding Calamity Jane and Ema to balance the cast (Zet, a guy, is also recruitable).